Tuesday, 18 May 2010

 by Paul, Daksha and Denise

-Involving Customers in the Design and Management of Services
+Title: Involving Customers in the Design and Management of Services

 What is it for: Guiding people through the process of involving customers in the design of services, and the management of performance.